 While this project focuses on the effects of urban regeneration on household prosperity in east London, the patterns of social and economic change these neighbourhoods have and the conditions that characterise contemporary life for deprived households (in-work poverty, livelihood insecurity, gentrification and exclusion from livelihood and lifestyle opportunities created by economic transformation), are shared with many other post-industrial areas that are the target of urban regeneration.
 IGP is already in dialogue with local authorities and universities in Glasgow, Liverpool and Leeds, about knowledge exchange initiatives to share insights about citizen-led prosperity research and metrics.
 Data will be used to inform planning, policy and action to increase shared prosperity.

 The project is led by the Prosperity Co-Lab (PROCOL) UK and builds directly on five years of cross-sector collaboration with London Prosperity Board partners, which include the London Legacy Development Corporation, Greater London Authority, London Boroughs of Hackney, Newham, Tower Hamlets, Waltham Forest and Barking & Dagenham, Lendlease, Office for National Statistics, East London Business Association, Business in the Community, Bromley by Bow Centre, Community Links and Hackney CVS.
 The project also partners with Compost London (CIC) and Hackney Quest and is supported by the Centre for Longitudinal Studies at UCL.
-The main funders of the study are Lendlease, Royal Docks, and London Legacy Development Corporation, Poplar HARCA and The Hill Group.
+The main funders of the study are Lendlease, Royal Docks, The London Legacy Development Corporation, Poplar HARCA and The Hill Group.